But how to get this job in an interview?

-More and more people face adversity, and the social sector is growing as fast as ever.
-It means more job opportunities, but also a tougher competition for you in each interview.
+More and more people face adversity each year, and the social sector is growing as fast as ever.
+It means more job opportunities, but also a tougher competition for you in each job interview.

-To succeed, you will need to give good answers to the questions of the interviewers, and convince them that you have the right attitude to the job, and know why you want to work in a social sector.
-Let’s have a look at the most common questions and answers.
+To succeed and start your career in social work, you will need to provide good answers to the questions of the interviewers, and convince them that you have the right attitude to the job, and know why you want to work in the social sphere.
+Let’s have a look at some questions you may deal with in your interview.

 Why are you applying for a job in our institution?

 Alternatively you can talk about their institution, praising them for the good things they have achieved over the years.
 A brief research you do should help you to find a good answer to this question.

 Perhaps a local press published an article, describing the activities of the institution?
 Perhaps they have carried out a particular project that helped the local community?

 You can praise them for many things–their system of work, their reputation, the values and principles they follow in the organization, etc. You can also say that you like the location of the place, that it will convenient for you to travel to the place each morning.

 What is your experience with the target group?